 It’s no secret that thumbnails and titles should complement each other and go hand-in-hand.
 Using complementing thumbnails with your titles will definitely reel the viewers in and make them want to watch your video.
 Since your thumbnail and title are the first things people see when they find your video, having them “work together” will convince them to click and watch the video.
 You can even use complementary keywords in your thumbnail (this helps because YouTube’s algorithms can “scan and read” thumbnails).

-When creating your video thumbnail, follow these rules of thumb:
+When making your video thumbnail, follow these rules of thumb:

 Using prime and odd numbers (such as 5, 11, 7, 19 etc.) in your titles has been found to catch peoples’ eyes and attention and increase your video’s CTR significantly.
 If your video is a “listicle” (meaning, a video that portrays a list of some sort - like “top 10 ways to lose weight without working out”), make sure you use numbers in your title to attract people to watch your video.